manwar/perlweeklychallenge-club/challenge-287/atschneid/README.md

 [PWC 287](https://theweeklychallenge.org/blog/perl-weekly-challenge-287/)

-Try to get back to some blog words this week.
-There is something to say about each of this week's challenges.
+Trying to get back to some blog words this week.
+Fortunately there is something to say about each of this week's challenges.

 ## Task 1: Strong Password
 Submitted by: Mohammad Sajid Anwar